SumitKr88/ChatGPTDiscordBot/README.md

 # ChatGPTDiscordBot
-Bot for discord using openai's api with chatgpt model
+Bot for discord using openai's api with chatgpt model using Node.js